 Domestic Violence advocate, Melissa Dohme is on cloud nine following a surprise proposal

-Those tears of happiness were 2.5 years in the making following the January 24, 2012 attack that left Dohme lying broken, bloody and fighting for her life.
+Those tears of happiness were nearly 3-years in the making following the January 24, 2012 attack that left Dohme lying broken, bloody, and fighting for her life.
 See, Dohme’s ex-boyfriend stabbed Melissa 32 times before leaving her on the side of the road to die.
-Not one EMT thought Melissa was going to survive the attack, except Clearwater fire-fighter / paramedic, Cameron Hill who assured Melissa that in his gut he would see her again, and he did.
-In October of 2012, Melissa set out on a mission to meet and formally thank the people that were involved in saving her life, the following week Cameron Hill invited Melissa and her mother for a dinner at the county fire-station, and although hesitant about the situation Melissa thought Hill was the kind of man she could see spending her life with.
+Not one EMT thought Melissa was going to survive the attack, except Clear-water fire-fighter / paramedic, Cameron Hill.
+Cameron assured Melissa that he knew in his gut he would see her again, and he did.
+In October of 2012, Melissa set out on a mission to meet and formally thank the people that were involved in saving her life.
+The following week Cameron Hill invited Melissa and her mother for a dinner at the county fire-station, and although hesitant about the situation Melissa thought Hill was the kind of man she could see spending her life with.

 2 and a half years later, Melissa and Cameron are still together, and now the amazing duo are set to be married, that is since Melissa said yes to the surprise marriage proposal Cameron put together and executed during the traditional first-pitch before the beginning of the New York Yankees/ Tampa Bay Ray’s baseball game.
 Dohme said; “I was as giddy as a girl with her first crush”.
 Cameron met Melissa on the baseball field Monday, May 11, 2015 and proudly handed her a baseball with a single question printed on it “will you marry me?, Melissa replied “yes” and hugged her new fiancé and then proceeded to throw the first pitch of the game.